dumitruc/pokemon/README.md

  ## Hide full error stack
 Hide error details when it occurs.

+# Decisions
+ ## Move from JAKSON to GSON library
+As it stand there is no simple clean way to ignore JSON fields dynamically using jakson, we'll have to either implement a viewer or explicitly list the fields to be excluded.
+Since most of the fields from the response I'm excluding I'm more interested in a dynamic exclussion strategy gson offers that.

 # Production consideration
  ## Revisit the spring boot setup